Using Children’s Books and Storytelling to Connect Literacy and Social Emotional Development

 - Provides annual professional development hours for providers enrolled in the West Virginia Birth to Three program.

-- The following states have agreed to recognize the EI CE credits we offer: Arizona, Connecticut, Georgia, Indiana, Kansas, New Hampshire, North Carolina, Ohio, Texas, Virginia, and Washington.
+- The following states have agreed to recognize the EI CE credits we offer: Arizona, Connecticut, Georgia, Indiana, Kansas, Nevada, New Hampshire, North Carolina, Ohio, Texas, Utah, Virginia, and Washington.

 The Early Intervention team is actively seeking additional CE credits.
 Please check back frequently for updates.